rlaphoenix/nton/README.md

 1. [Download the project](https://github.com/rlaphoenix/nton/releases) and extract it.
 2. Install the latest [ImageMagick] release.
 I recommend via [winget] or [chocolatey].
 3. Download the latest [hacBrewPack] and [nstool] binaries and place them within the root of the project folder.
-4. Place you're `prod.keys` to the root of the project folder.
+4. Place your `prod.keys` at the root of the project folder.
 Make sure it's up to date for the firmware version you're switch is on.
 You can get this file using [Lockpick_RCM].

   [ImageMagick]: <https://imagemagick.org/script/download.php>